-If the authorizing capability does not grant EL-permission, and the tag of cd is 1, then an implicit ACPERM clearing EL-permission and restricting capability level to the level of the authorizing capability is performed to obtain the final permissions on cd (see LC).
+If the authorizing capability does not grant EL-permission, and the tag of cd is 1, then an implicit ACPERM restricting the Capability Level (CL) to the level of the authorizing capability is performed.
+If cd is not sealed, this implicit ACPERM also clears EL-permission to obtain the final permissions on cd (see Table 30 and LC).